Database Drivers

 quoteIdentifierto build safe SQL.

-If you pass a PDO connection to Snapshotter or Applier without specifying a driver, DriverFactory::create() is called automatically.
+If you pass a connection to Snapshotter or Applier without specifying a driver, DriverFactory::create() is called automatically.